Congregation of Annihilation

 Congregation of Annihilation is the thirteenth studio album by American heavy metal band Metal Church, released on May 26, 2023 through Rat Pak Records.
-It is the first album to feature new vocalist Marc Lopes, who joined in the summer of 2022 as the replacement of the late Mike Howe.
+It is the only album to feature vocalist Marc Lopes, who replaced Mike Howe a year after the latter's death, and their last with bassist Steve Unger and drummer Stet Howland.

 Composition

 Metal Church guitarist Kurdt Vanderhoof described the album as "starting a new chapter in the Metal Church legacy.
 I really love this album.
 It's a fresh approach for us in one way, but also a return to the very beginnings of Metal Church as part of the New American Thrash Metal movement.
 This record contains some of the most aggressive songs we have recorded.
 I hope the fans will like it as much as we do."
 Marc Lopes also added that "I am beyond honored to be part of carrying on this legacy into a new era of Metal Church.
 Working with Kurdt and a band that was a huge influence of mine growing up was a surreal experience, to say the least.
 For me there was no point in trying to imitate what was already done to perfection.
 So, with respect to the past, we moved forward to a new chapter and here we are!"